SergeyMaslikhov/GreenPlum_DWH/README.md

 select final_proj.fn_add_report_data('scd2');
 ```

-### Step-by-step loading data and building data mart in scd1 format:
+### Step-by-step loading data and building data mart from scd1 format:

 - to insert data for the last day from excel to denormalized table
 ```shell